Majestic Theatre (Broadway): 1930s and early 1940s

 After acquiring the Majestic in 1929, the Shuberts staged the revue Pleasure Bound, choreographed by Busby Berkeley, as well as the musical A Wonderful Night with music by Johann Strauss.
 The Majestic hosted several operettas in the early 1930s.
 Lew Leslie's International Revue with Gertrude Lawrence, Harry Richman, and Jack Pearl opened in 1930 at the then-exorbitant cost of $200,000, but it closed after only three months.
 The Majestic also hosted Artists and Models, as well as the operetta Nina Rosa with Ethelind Terry, the same year.
 The Student Prince flopped in 1931, and the Majestic remained dark for several months.
 During 1933, the Majestic hosted Pardon My English; Ray Henderson and Lew Brown's Strike Me Pink; and a transfer of Earl Carroll's Murder at the Vanities.
 The following year, impresario S. M. Chartock presented a season of Gilbert and Sullivan works, with a rotation of five productions.

-The Shuberts were experiencing financial problems by then and, following a foreclosure proceeding, the Shuberts leased the Majestic and Masque in September 1934.
+The Shuberts were experiencing financial problems by then, and following a foreclosure proceeding, the Shuberts leased the Majestic and Masque in September 1934.
 The Moscow Art Players performed eight Russian plays in repertory for a month in early 1935.
 Otherwise, most of the Majestic's productions in 1935 were failures, except for Earl Carroll's Sketchbook.
 Chartock again leased the Majestic in 1936 for another season of Gilbert and Sullivan works.
 The Broadway theater industry declined during the Great Depression, and the Majestic, Masque, and Royale were auctioned in November 1936 to satisfy a $2 million mortgage against the theaters.
 A representative of the Shubert family bought the rights to operate the theaters for $700,000, but the Bankers Securities Corporation retained a half interest.
 In 1937, the Majestic saw little success with revivals of The Bat and The Cat and the Canary, but the original production of the operetta Three Waltzes had a longer run of 122 performances.

-Starting in the late 1930s, many long-running productions from other theaters were transferred to the Majestic to complete their runs there, including Susan and God in 1938.
+In the late 1930s, many long-running productions from other theaters were transferred to the Majestic to complete their runs there, including Susan and God in 1938.
 The musical Stars in Your Eyes premiered at the Majestic in 1939, followed by a longer run of Yokel Boy the same year.
 Long-running transfers from other theaters continued into the next decade, including Margin for Error in 1940 and Hellzapoppin in 1941.
 The Majestic hosted a revival of Porgy and Bess in 1942, which ran nearly 300 performances, as well as Native Son, a Black drama that Lee Shubert unsuccessfully attempted to close prematurely.
 This was followed in 1943 by yet another long-running transfer, Junior Miss, as well as the original The Merry Widow, which had 321 performances.
 A relocation of the musical Mexican Hayride played at the Majestic in 1944.